 Communication and process

-With financial pressure and poor communication working against a patient’s best interest, the other tragic shortfall is that patients do not have access to metrics regarding the quality, success or volume of their doctor’s work.
+- With financial pressure and poor communication working against a patient’s best interest, the other tragic shortfall is that patients do not have access to metrics regarding the quality, success or volume of their doctor’s work.
 Until meaningful changes are made, patients need to beware and advocate for themselves so they don’t fall through the cracks, relying on their own instincts, asking questions and insisting on answers.
 It just may save their life.

-This case exposed some extremely serious shortfalls in our healthcare system that need to be addresses systemically, but also should be on the minds of all consumers so they can best navigate their own medical care and not put blind faith in their doctors.
+This case exposed some extremely serious shortfalls in our healthcare system that need to be addressed systemically, but also should be on the minds of all consumers so they can best navigate their own medical care and not put blind faith in their doctors.
 Our client’s case was a preventable tragedy, but we hope this family’s loss prevents another from happening in the future.

 Categories